uab-mollera/factorylens/README.md

 # FactoryLens

-**FactoryLens** is a Manufacturing Execution System (MES) and production monitoring platform that provides real-time visibility into factory floor operations.
+**FactoryLens** is a maintenance and production monitoring platform that provides real-time visibility into factory floor operations.
 It tracks Overall Equipment Effectiveness (OEE) metrics, production losses, and machine events across your manufacturing facility.

 ## What is FactoryLens?